 After the hardware has been installed, you should first install the operating system and then the drivers.
-The necessary drivers are all included on the Supermicro CDs that came packaged with your motherboard.
+The necessary drivers are all included on the Supermicro CDs that came packaged with your serverboard.

+Figure 5-12.
 Driver/Tool Installation Display Screen